 - The Beaches around Playa Sámara: Playa Sámara itself is nice enough, but if you venture just slightly farther afield, you'll find some of the nicest and least developed beaches along the entire Guanacaste coast.
-Playa Carrillo is a long, almost always deserted crescent of palmbacked white sand located just south of Sámara, while Playa Barrigona and Playa Buena Vista are two hidden gems tucked down a couple of dirt roads to the north.
-See "Playa Sámara" in chapter 6. - Playa Montezuma: This tiny beach town at the southern tip of the Nicoya Peninsula has weathered fame and infamy, but retains a funky sense of individuality.
+Playa Carrillo is a long, almost always deserted crescent of palm-backed white sand located just south of Sámara, while Playa Barrigona and Playa Buena Vista are two hidden gems tucked down a couple of dirt roads to the north.
+The land all around Playa Barrigona was recently purchased by actor Mel Gibson, but the beach, like all beaches in Costa Rica, remains open to the public.
+See "Playa Sámara" in chapter 8. - Playa Montezuma: This tiny beach town at the southern tip of the Nicoya Peninsula has weathered fame and infamy, but retains a funky sense of individuality.
 European backpackers, vegetarian yoga enthusiasts, and UFO seekers choose Montezuma's beach over any other in Costa Rica.
 The waterfalls are what set it apart from the competition, but the beach stretches for miles, with plenty of isolated spots to plop down your towel or mat.
-Nearby are the Cabo Blanco and Curú wildlife preserves.
-See "Playa Montezuma" in chapter 6. - Malpaís: While the secret is certainly out, there's still some time to visit Costa Rica's hot spot before the throngs arrive.
-With just a smattering of luxury lodges, surf camps, and simple cabinas, Malpaís is the place to come if you're looking for miles of deserted beaches and great surf.
+Nearby are the Cabo Blanco

+- and Curú wildlife preserves.
+See "Playa Montezuma" in chapter 8. - Malpaís: While the secret is certainly out, there's still some time to visit Costa Rica's newest hot spot before the throngs arrive.
+With just a smattering of luxury lodges, surf camps, and assorted hotels and cabinas, Malpaís is the place to come if you're looking for miles of deserted beaches and great surf.
 If you find Malpaís is too crowded, head farther on down the road to Santa Teresa, Playa Hermosa, and Manzanillo.
-See "Malpaís/Santa Teresa" in chapter 6.

-- Manuel Antonio: The first beach destination to become popular in Costa Rica, Manuel Antonio retains its charms despite burgeoning crowds and mushrooming hotels.
+See "Malpaís & Santa Teresa" in chapter 8. - Manuel Antonio: The first beach destination to become popular in Costa Rica, Manuel Antonio retains its charms despite burgeoning crowds and mushrooming hotels.
 The beaches inside the national park are idyllic, and the views from the hills approaching the park are enchanting.
 This is one of the few remaining habitats for the endangered squirrel monkey.
 Rooms with views tend to be a bit expensive, but many a satisfied guest will tell you they're worth it.
-See "Manuel Antonio National Park" in chapter 8. - Punta Uva & Manzanillo: Below Puerto Viejo, the beaches of Costa Rica's eastern coast take on true Caribbean splendor, with turquoise waters, coral reefs, and palm-lined stretches of nearly deserted whitesand beach.
+See "Manuel Antonio National Park" in chapter 10. - Punta Uva & Manzanillo: Below Puerto Viejo, the beaches of Costa Rica's eastern coast take on true Caribbean splendor, with turquoise waters, coral reefs, and palm-lined stretches of nearly deserted white-sand beach.
 Punta Uva and Manzanillo are the two most sparkling gems of this coastline.
 Tall coconut palms line the shore, providing shady respite for those who like to spend a full day on the sand, and the water is usually quite calm and good for swimming.
-See "Puerto Viejo" in chapter 10.
+See "Puerto Viejo" in chapter 12.